-The distinctive design of the MTS Centre by Denver, Colorado, architects Sink Combs Dethlefs reflects and illuminates Portage Avenue and the surrounding area, bringing new light, life and animation to downtown Winnipeg.
+The distinctive design of the Bell MTS Place by Denver, Colorado, architects Sink Combs Dethlefs reflects and illuminates Portage Avenue and the surrounding area, bringing new light, life and animation to downtown Winnipeg.
 The unique architecture combines contemporary glass, precast concrete and steel to fit well with the fabric of Winnipeg's downtown and recalls the tradition of historic Canadian sports palaces like the Montreal Forum and Maple Leaf Gardens.
 This building, along with other major projects, is contributing to the revitalization of Winnipeg's downtown.

 "Winnipeg's downtown is its heart - it must be healthy if the city as a whole is to be fit and strong.
 Its health is a measure of its economic vitality, its social vibrancy and its physical attractiveness.
 In the end, the streets and buildings, the people, the businesses, the activities, merge to fashion the image that Winnipeggers hold of their city.
 It is also the image that visitors take home with them.
 As a result, our reputation as a city rests with our downtown."

 The Bell MTS Place, a fifteen thousand seat multi-purpose arena in downtown Winnipeg, is already in the record books as the 25th best attended stadium in the world in 2005.
 Bell MTS Place can also accommodate up to 17,000 concert-goers, and can be curtained down to create intimate concert entertainment settings for smaller audiences.

 The ice surface can convert from standard North American professional hockey dimensions (85 ft. by 200 ft.) to international hockey dimensions (100 ft. by 200 ft.).
 The rink boards and first six rows of seating are easily removed to create 30,000 square feet of exhibition floor space.